HemalathaRamanujam2022/us_accidents_analysis/README.md

 -   Follow the instructions on this page [terraform](infrastructure/terraform) and execute all the steps.

 Orchestration and Data transformation
--   Follow the instructions on this page "mage" and execute all the steps.
+-   Follow the instructions on this page [mage](mage_orchestration) and execute all the steps.

 Data visualization
--   Follow the instructions under the "visualization" folder and execute all the steps.
+-   You can use your GCP gmail ID to connect to the Biguery tables using Google Looker Studio.
+The report I built can be accessed [here](https://lookerstudio.google.com/reporting/1d09c9e5-cfbd-43de-a674-54d0becddb29) .
+The report was created using the
+    GCP free trial account which will expire by mid April, 2024 and will not be available after that.

 ## <ins>Clean up</ins>